keshihua5/Microsoft-1st-Round-Interview/How to fix Offboarding Error.md

    `Start-ADSyncSyncCycle`

-4. Note: It will take some time, say 5-10 minutes.
+4. Note: It will take approximately 5-10 minutes.

    To check, run: